django-cms/django-cms/docs/contribution.rst

-People interested in developing for the django-cms should join the `django-cms-developers`_ mailing list as well as heading over to #django-cms on freenode for help and to discuss the development.
+People interested in developing for the django-cms should join the `django-cms-developers`_ mailing list as well as heading over to #django-cms on the `freenode`_ IRC network for help and to discuss the development.

-You may also be interested in following @djangocmsstatus on twitter to get the github commits as well as the hudson build reports.
-There is also a @djangocms account for less technical announcements.
+You may also be interested in following `@djangocmsstatus`_ on twitter to get the github commits as well as the hudson build reports.
+There is also a `@djangocms`_ account for less technical announcements.